koltyakov/pgcopy/README.md

 ```

 ![Web UI dashboard](./assets/webui.jpg)
-<sub>Web mode launches a local dashboard for real-time monitoring.</sub>
+<sub>Web mode launches a local dashboard for live monitoring.</sub>

 The progress bar stays fixed at the top of the terminal while operational log messages scroll underneath.
-In web mode, a local dashboard is launched showing real-time status.
+In web mode, a local dashboard is launched showing live status.

 ### Streaming COPY pipeline and compression

 `--copy-pipe` streams table data directly from the source to the destination using PostgreSQL COPY in binary mode.
 Adding `--compress` gzip-compresses the stream on the fly to cut network bandwidth.
-This combo can deliver dramatic speedups in network-bound scenarios (often several times faster, up to ~10x on slow links), with minimal memory footprint.
+This combo can yield speedups in network-bound scenarios, with a minimal memory footprint.

 Key points:

-- Use `--copy-pipe` for maximum throughput without intermediate row buffering
+- Use `--copy-pipe` for higher throughput without intermediate row buffering
 - Add `--compress` to reduce bandwidth usage (requires `--copy-pipe`)
 - Works with parallel workers across multiple tables
 - Per-row progress granularity is limited during streaming; progress is reported at table completion